SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 Report consumers are not expected to build data pipelines, create Lakehouses, write notebooks, or design semantic models.
 Their main responsibility is to understand how to use reports safely, interpret outputs correctly, and avoid inappropriate sharing or export.

+This pathway uses the **HDB Resales** sandbox report as the common learning artefact.

 ## Who this pathway is for

 Choose this pathway if you mainly need to: